 Types of Environmental Ethics

-- Social ecology, which is the study of human beings and their relationships to their environment.
+• Social ecology studies human beings and their relationships to their environment.

 Why is Environmental Ethics Important?

-Environmental ethics is quite important because it serves as the moral ground to protect our planet’s environment and continuously fix the environmental degradation that we have caused over the years.
+Environmental ethics is important because it serves as the moral ground to protect our planet’s environment and continuously fix the environmental degradation we have caused over the years.

-While humans are the most dominant and superior beings in nature, we are also expected to be the most responsible for keeping our environment, or planet, habitable and clean.
-That is where the importance of environmental ethics comes in.
+• We are reminded that despite being the most dominant and superior beings in nature, we are also expected to be the most responsible for keeping our environment, or planet, habitable and clean.

-With environmental ethics, humans are being humbled and reminded of their main responsibilities to nature.
-With the capacity of humans, the misbalances that are occurring in the environment can be fixed by some minor or major actions.
+• Humans are being humbled and reminded of their main responsibilities to nature through them.
+With our capacity, the misbalances occurring in the environment can be fixed by some minor or major actions.

-Through environmental ethics, humans are considerate of not only themselves but also plants, animals, and every object in nature.
+• We become considerate of not only ourselves but also plants, animals, and every object in nature.

-With the moral grounds and values that environmental ethics provides, humans are responsibly using nature and not in a way that results in resource degradation and destruction.
+• With the moral grounds and values of environmental ethics, humans responsibly use nature, not in a way that results in resource degradation and destruction.

 Every object in nature has its own purpose and use, neglecting its uses for humans.
-With that being said, it is just right to be a responsible consumer as humans do not have the right to destroy nature’s richness and diversity.
+That said, it is just right to be a responsible consumer, as humans do not have the right to destroy nature’s richness and diversity.

 To sum it up, environmental ethics is a safeguard against cruelty to all creatures.
 It helps maintain ecological balance and provides a peaceful and beautiful living environment.